catalystdao/catalyst-documentation/src/content/docs/implementation/3-validation-layers.md

 ---
 title: "Validation Layers"
 slug: "validation"
 description: "Each Catalyst System order specifies which components are used for which aspects of the swap.
-Validation layers can permissionlessly chosen by the issuer of an intent and anyone can write a validation layer."
+Validation layers can be permissionlessly chosen by the issuer of an intent and anyone can write a validation layer."
 sidebar:
   order: 3
 ---